'Reclining Nude' by Raymond Dèbieve (1984)

 We encourage BIA shoppers to view vintage items in person when possible.
 Please contact us if you would like to view an item before purchase.
 Our private showroom is located in London, SE16, near Canada Water underground station.
 In the case of high value items, BIA may be able to convey the item to your home to facilitate a viewing in your own space.
 This applies to London post codes only.

 'Reclining Nude', oil on fine paper (1984), by Raymond Dèbieve (1931 - 2011).
 A man looks on adoringly - and perhaps protectively - over his lover as she sleeps.
 A warm cup of tea to keep him company while she is in repose.
 She is framed in her sleep by the couch and the picture window and he views her as we do - as a work of art.
 In excellent vintage condition.
 Newly framed and glazed.
 Signed: 'Dèbieve' and dated (European style), '23-8-84'.
+A short video clip of this work may be provided upon request.

 About the Artist: Raymond Dèbieve (1931 - 2011), was born, along with his twin brother, Michel, in the North of France near the border with Belgium.
 Their parents, of humble origins, noted a talent for drawing and art in both of the boys and encouraged them in that direction.
 Unfortunately the boys were separated during the war years but reunited afterwards.
 They attended the School of Fine Arts in Valenciennes after WWII where they were awarded successive 1st prizes in the Concours de Encouragement à l'Art.
 Raymond not only painted but was a gifted sculptor of metal works as well.
 In 1960 he exhibited, with great success, a series of very colourful paintings at the Galerie des Flandres in Lille, France and later in his career in Paris and Switzerland.
 Primarily with respect to his portraits of women, Raymond was undeniably influenced by Picasso.
 At the same time, he has managed to forge a distinct style which is much admired and now collected.
 In 1962, Dèbieve relocated to Provence with his family where he continued to create and exhibit art until his death in the town of Orange in 2011.
 Since then, Dèbieve's star has been on the rise and his works more and more in demand internationally.